wearepal/EthicML/README.md

 IBM's fair-360, Aequitas, EthicalML/XAI, Fairness-Comparison and others.
 They're all great at what they do, they're just not right for us.
 We will however be influenced by them.
-Sometimes, we even use their implementations.
+Where appropriate, we even subsume some of these libraries.

 ## Installation